antrea-io/antrea/docs/antrea-network-policy.md

 **ipBlock**: This selects particular IP CIDR ranges to allow as `ingress` "sources" or `egress` "destinations".
 These should be cluster-external IPs, since Pod IPs are ephemeral and unpredictable.

+**fqdn**: This selector is applicable only to the `to` section in an `egress` block.
+It is used to select Fully Qualified Domain Names (FQDNs), specified either by exact name or wildcard expressions, when defining `egress` rules.

 ### Key differences from K8s NetworkPolicy